nuxeo/nuxeo/nuxeo-platform-directory-ldap/README.txt

 file to help you setup a sample OpenLDAP server you can use as a base config to build your corporate directory.

-Please refere to the included ``README.txt`` file for sample usage and basic instructions.
+Please refer to the included ``README.txt`` file for sample usage and basic instructions.